-Graduate programs (including the School of Education, School Adult and Graduate Professional Studies, and A.W.
-Tozer Theological) have been established, and the ASPIRE (now in the School of Adult and Graduate Professional Studies) was added.
+Graduate programs (including the School of Education, School of Graduate Professional Studies, and A.W.
+Tozer Theological) have been established, and the ASPIRE (now in the School of Adult Studies) was added.
 In 2004, Simpson College became Simpson University.

 Today, Simpson students represent more than 30 Christian denominations and a mix of ethnic backgrounds, and they come from a number of states and foreign countries.
 The faculty, as well, reflect a broad range of evangelical backgrounds.
 Educated at a cross-section of universities across the globe, they are also experienced in international service and ministry.